CoinTrailApp/CoinTrailApp/whitepaper.md

 Let take an example:

-A user bought 1 BTC on Coinbase at 35K and bought another 0.3 BTC for 36K.
-He then transfers 1 BTC to CelsiusNetwork to earn yield and 0.3 BTC to Cold Storage.
-Few months later he then sold 0.5 BTC on CelsiusNetwork for USDC at 38K.
+A user bought 1 BTC on [Coinbase](https://coinbase.com) at 35K and bought another 0.3 BTC for 36K.
+He then transfers 1 BTC to [CelsiusNetwork](https://celsius.network) to earn yield and 0.3 BTC to Cold Storage wallet.
+Few months later he then sold 0.5 BTC in [CelsiusNetwork](https://celsius.network) for USDC at 38K.
 Here is how the tax lots look for Hifo strategy:

 ![Hifo strategy](/assets/images/hifo-strategy-diagram.png)